obscurefreeman/of-gamebox-wiki/docs/extensions.md

 1. In your extension file, create a new table for `OFMGCustomExtensions` and name it.
 To avoid conflicts with other people's extensions, please try to name it with a unique name, adding your own username's initials is a good idea.

-2. In this table, add information about the extension.
+2. Add information about the extension.

 `Type`: Specify the type of the extension.
 For example, `Entity` means that the extension is an entity, `Game` means that it is a game, `Game online` means that it is an online game, `Website` means that it is a website.